Go inside the complicated history of what year it is right now, according to the cultures and religions that don't follow the Gregorian calendar.

-As we prepare to usher in 2018, it’s a good time to remember that the year is only a number.
-An arbitrary number at that, considering that other calendars vary widely from the Gregorian calendar.
-So what year is it according to the world’s other various calendars?
+As we prepare to usher in each new year, it’s a good time to remember that the year is only a number, an arbitrary number at that.
+In fact, there are a plethora of calendars around the world that differ greatly from the Gregorian calendar.
+So, what year is it according to the world’s other various calendars?

 The Gregorian calendar is the most widely used internationally.
 Named after Pope Gregory XIII, who introduced it in October 1582, the calendar that we all think of as definitive and immutable was itself simply an alteration of the earlier Julian calendar.
 The switch from the Julian to the Gregorian made it so that the equinoxes and solstices wouldn’t drift over time and it got Easter back closer to the spring equinox, right where the Pope wanted it.